centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 #### Request pbehavior-types route

-This command checks if the pbehavior-types route is accessible and returns the id for the Canopsis connector downtime type name
+This command checks if the pbehavior-types route is accessible and returns the id for the Canopsis connector downtime type name (default value of this name is "Default maintenance").

 1. Log in to the server that you configured to send events to Canopsis (your central server, a remote server or a poller).